 Students should attend class having reviewed the daily class slides and, on days with an assigned article, case study or video, having read/watched these materials and worked through the case questions.
 It is also recommended that students read the suggested chapter sections from the textbook either before or immediately after the class, and work through at least some of the suggested practice problems from the textbook.

 Withdrawal from the Course:

 In order to withdraw from the course, the student must meet the university deadline and requirements regarding withdrawals.
-In particular, note that the university withdrawal deadline is Monday, November 8, 2021.
-If a student wishes to withdraw after this date, s/he will be required to submit a petition to the Wharton Undergraduate Division to obtain approval.
-Please obtain the
+In particular, note that the university withdrawal deadline is Monday, November 7, 2022.